raneem-yad/project-portfolio-3/README.md

 ## Validator Testing
 - PEP8:
     - No errors were returned from http://pep8online.com
-    - also used a black formatter package which helps formating the python code https://pypi.org/project/black/
+    - also used a black formatted package which helps to formate the python code https://pypi.org/project/black/

 ## Deployment
 This project is deployed using Code Institute's mock terminal for Heroku.

 Steps for Deployment:
 1. Fork or Clone [this Repository](https://github.com/raneem-yad/project-portfolio-3.git)
-2. Set up Google Sheets and Google Drive APIs in Google Cloude
+2. Set up Google Sheets and Google Drive APIs in Google Cloud
-3. Download the Key json file from Google, upload it to the project.
+3. Download the Key JSON file from Google, and upload it to the project.
 Change the name to creds.json
 4. Create a new Google Sheet named <b>'TaskTrack'</b>
 5. Add label one worksheet <b>'users'</b> and another one <b>'tasks'</b>
-6. Create new Heroku app
+6. Create a new Heroku app
-7. Set the buildpacks to python and node.js (in that order)
+7. Set the build packs to Python and node.js (in that order)
 8. Add Config Variables 'CREDS' and 'PORT'
 9. Link the Heroku app to the repository
 10. Click Deploy